IMPACT Inbound Marketing Agency]

 The StoryBrand Framework was first created and introduced by Donald Miller in his 2017 book, Building a StoryBrand: Clarify Your Message So Customers Will Listen.

-Originally a writer by trade, Miller developed the idea years ago when he began working in marketing and was looking for an easy, repeatable way to tell his business’ story (i.e., explain what it does and why buyers should care).
+Originally a writer by trade, Miller developed the idea years ago when he began working in marketing and was looking for an easy, repeatable way to explain what a business does and why buyers should care.

 Inspired by books, how many movie screenplays work, and even song lyrics, he then created a seven-part template based on Joseph Campbell’s The Hero’s Journey (more on that later) that essentially positioned customers as heroes facing a challenge in the story of their lives and brands as the guide or solution that helps them live happily ever after.